GrossfieldLab/loos/INSTALL.md

 order to build LOOS.

-For older distributions, the command line should be very similar, but the version numbers for boost may differ.
+For older distributions, the command line should be very similar, but the version numbers for boost may differ and cmake might not be new enough.
+Or, just use conda.

-You will need to copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC (verifying that it's the correct location for your system) *before* running scons.
-Alternatively, you can force scons to use python3 by saying `/usr/bin/env python3 $(which scons)`.

 ### Documentation